Jesús Amaya

 Jesús Armando Amaya Contreras (born 24 August 1969) is a Colombian professional golfer.

+Early life

-Amaya was born in Bogotá, and worked as a caddie at the Club Popular de Golf La Florida before turning professional in 1991.
+Amaya was born in Bogotá.
+He worked as a caddie at the Club Popular de Golf La Florida.

+Professional career

-In addition to his many victories on the Colombian Golf Federation circuit, including three Colombian Open titles, Amaya has won six times on the Tour de las Americas, finishing second on the Order of Merit in 2000–01, and fourth in 2001–02.
+In 1991, he turned professional.
+In addition to his many victories on the Colombian Golf Federation circuit, including three Colombian Open titles, Amaya has won six times on the Tour de las Américas, finishing second on the Order of Merit in 2000–01, and fourth in 2001–02.
 In 2015, he won his 100th tournament.

 Amaya has represented Colombia on five occasions at the World Cup.